The Gang of Eight Takes a Big Hit

 Our odds-defying surviving Shoa gave us a new respect for these potted offspring.
 We planted the youngsters en masse around the crabapple.
 Happy to find a home, they rewarded us by jumping out of the ground.
 For almost a decade under the light shade of the crabapple they grew strong and bloomed.

 But the crabapple was giving more than shade.
-A healthy network of crabapple roots was moderating water supply and providing almost perfect drainage to the bed.
+A healthy network of its roots was moderating water supply and providing almost perfect drainage to the bed.

-Today, without the crabapple, shade is missing and the camellias sit in puddles after a rain.
+Without the crabapple, shade was missing and the camellias sat in puddles after a rain.

 To add to their woes, we found water from an adjacent raised bed draining toward their bed.
 We had created a boots-stuck-in-the-mud swamp.
 Not promising.

 After they were gone and the bed was cleaned out, we incorporated more than a ton of organic “cotton dirt” (available locally from the gin) and another ton of all purpose builder’s sand into the bed.
 We’ve switched to azaleas and spireas, even Louisiana iris!
 Ya gotta take your losses and adapt.
 Time will give us a picture of survivors or limpers.

 And the garden goes on.
-And we don’t know where the next steps will take us.
+But we never know where the next steps will take us.